Supermajority: United Nations

-The United Nations Security Council requires a supermajority of the fixed membership on substantive matters (procedural matters require a simple majority of those present and voting).
+The United Nations Security Council requires a supermajority of the fixed membership on all matters.
 According to Article 27 of the United Nations Charter, at least nine of the Security Council's 15 members (i.e., a three-fifths supermajority) must vote in favor of a draft resolution in order to achieve passage.
-Specifying the fixed membership has the effect of making abstentions count as votes against—absences are not normal but would be treated the same way.

-This is useful for the five permanent members of the council (China, France, the Russian Federation, the United Kingdom, and the United States) because a vote against from any one of them constitutes a veto, which cannot be overridden.
-Permanent members who do not support a measure but are unwilling to be seen to block it against the wishes of the majority of the council, tend to abstain; abstentions by veto powers are generally seen by close observers of the UN as the equivalent of not vetoing votes against and have the same impact on the decision of the Security Council.
+Furthermore, on a substantive resolution, none of the permanent members (the People's Republic of China, France, the Russian Federation, the United Kingdom, and the United States) can vote against the proposal, otherwise it fails, effectively giving them a veto which cannot be overridden.
+Abstentions do not count as votes against, allowing permanent members to express disapproval on a substantive resolution without vetoing it by abstaining from the vote.
+However, since the supermajority for passage specifies the votes must be for a resolution, abstentions and absences could be considered negative votes if the number of affirmative votes is below nine.